DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/supported-data-sources.md

  A special in-memory cache allows you to improve performance when accessing extract data.

  To create an Extract data source and specify connection parameters, see [Binding to Extract Data Sources](binding-to-extract-data-sources.md).

+## Object Data Source

+The Dashboard Designer provides a connection to an object data source defined in a separate class within a current project.

+To create a connection to an Object data source, see [Binding to Object Data Sources](binding-to-object-data-sources.md).

+## Entity Framework Data Source

+Use the available data context to connect to EF data source.

+To create a connection to an EF data source, see [Connect to EF Data Sources](connect-to-ef-data-sources.md).

  ## Federated Data Source